-- · You have tested positive for MRSA. - You are feeling unwell or have a temperature. - You have been admitted to hospital since being placed on the waiting list for the procedure. - There is any possibility you might be pregnant.
-The procedure is done using an X-Ray. - · If you have a blood clotting disorder.
+- You have tested positive for MRSA. - You are feeling unwell or have a temperature. - You have been admitted to hospital since being placed on the waiting list for the procedure. - There is any possibility you might be pregnant.
+The procedure is done using an X-Ray. - If you have a blood clotting disorder. - If you are taking any medication that thins your blood.